hexcute/hexcute-bench/README.md

 bash run_scan.sh
 ```
 > Note: When running outside Docker (i.e., on the host machine), you must provide the `--host` argument to the benchmark scripts.
 When using the provided Docker image, `--host` is **not** needed since the scripts default to the container environment.
+> Note: `run_h100.sh` is specific to H100 GPUs and cannot run on A100 GPUs.
+The experiments in `run_moe.sh` and `run_scan.sh` were conducted on an H100 GPU, but both scripts are portable and can also run on an A100.

 ## 📊 Generating Final Results
 After all benchmarks finish: